 - Brewery: Smiðjan Brugghús: Burgers and pub fare served in an industrial chic setting.
 Oh, and we can’t forget about a pretty decent craft beer selection!
 Even if you eat elsewhere, you could stop by for a beer, as they are one of the places in town that stay open the latest (11 p.m. on weekdays and midnight on the weekends).

-Top Things to do in Vik
+Round up of things to do in Vik

-Here’s a round-up of all the very best things to do in Vik in one place:
+Here’s a round-up of all the very best things to do in Vik in one place.

 - Skool Beans Coffee